-Mr. A.K.T Chari was an Advisor at IDFC Project Finance.
+Mr. A.K.T Chari was an Advisor to IDFC in the area of Project Finance.
 A keen Project Finance Specialist, he has over 40 years of experience in Finance Sector.
 Prior to joining IDFC, Mr. Chari worked with the Industrial Development Bank of India (IDBI) for 25 years where he held the position of Chief General Manager/Adviser-Project/Infrastructure and Corporate Finance.
 In this role, his responsibilities included appraisal of projects - infrastructure and industrial, project monitoring and portfolio management in the SME and venture capital sectors.
 He has been on the Board of Directors of various companies as Independent Director/Nominee Director.